sallustius/moose/modules/doc/content/getting_started/installation/msys2.md

 # libMesh

 !alert note
 libmesh requires a patch to enable using an external netcdf installation.
-That patch is not in the primary branch or submodule yet.
+That patch is not in the master branch or submodule yet.

 Set the `LIBMESH_DIR` environment variable